afsana16063/Assignment2-wm1/README.md

 ## Usage

 - Upon launching the web app, explore an enticing array of products with essential details.
-- Navigate seamlessly through different pages using our user-friendly pagination controls.

 ## Exploring Product Details

-- Click on the "More Details" button of any product to uncover in-depth information.
+- Click on the "More..." button of any product to uncover in-depth information.
 - Experience a detailed view showcasing brand, title, description, rating, price, and a captivating image gallery.

 ## Streamlined Search & Filtering